Jeu de taquin dynamics on infinite Young tableaux and second class particles: Introduction

 then $\plancherel_n$ is a probability measure.
-The measure $\plancherel_n$ is called the \demph{Plan\-che\-rel measure} of order $n$.
-From the viewpoint of representation theory one can argue that this is one of the most natural probability measures on $\partitions{n}$ since it corresponds to taking a random irreducible component of the left-regular representation of the symmetric group $S_n$, which is one of the most natural and important representations; see Section \ref{subsec:random-young-diagram-to-representation} below.
+The measure $\plancherel _n$ is called the \demph{Plancherel measure} of order $n$.
+From the viewpoint of representation theory, one can argue that this is one of the most natural probability measures on $\partitions{n}$ since it corresponds to taking a random irreducible component of the left-regular representation of the symmetric group $S_n$, which is one of the most natural and important representations; see Section~\ref{subsec:random-young-diagram-to-representation} below.

 Another well-known fact is that the Plancherel measures of all different orders can be coupled to form a Markov chain

 where each $\Lambda_n$ is a random Young diagram distributed according to $\plancherel_n$.
 This is done by defining the conditional distribution of $\Lambda_{n+1}$ given $\Lambda_n$ using the following transition rule: